zjunlp/DeepKE/example/llm/InstructKGC/README.md

 1. For the Vicuna model, we use [Vicuna-7b-delta-v1.1](https://huggingface.co/lmsys/vicuna-7b-delta-v1.1)
 2. Since the Vicuna-7b-delta-v1.1 uses a different `prompt_template_name` than the `alpaca` template, you need to set `--prompt_template_name 'vicuna'`, see [templates/vicuna.json](./templates//vicuna.json) for details
-3. `max_memory_MB` (default 80000) specifies the memory size of the GPU, you will need to adjust this according to your GPU
-4. We have successfully run the vicuna-lora fine-tuning code on an `RTX3090`
+3. We have successfully run the vicuna-lora fine-tuning code on an `RTX3090`
-5. `model_name` = vicuna
+4. `model_name` = vicuna

 The corresponding script can be found at [ft_scripts/fine_vicuna.bash](./ft_scripts//fine_vicuna.bash)